Scientists worldwide are seeking improved and universal flu vaccines

 “The conventional approach to developing flu vaccines today is one in which we perform surveillance worldwide,” said David Topham, director of the New York Influenza Center of Excellence and professor of microbiology and immunology at the University of Rochester in New York.

-"We collect the viruses that are circulating in people," said Topham, who was not involved in the new study.
-Those viruses then typically are studied in ferrets
+“We collect the viruses that are circulating in people,” said Topham, who was not involved in the new study.
+Those viruses then typically are studied in ferrets, he said.

 On the other hand, the new study suggests “using high-throughput sequencing methods and genetic engineering to rationally design a virus to use as a vaccine,” he said.
 “I thought it was a very innovative and comprehensive approach.”